MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 - *Set up a routing layer.* In the monolithic web app code base, implement a routing layer that directs traffic based on endpoints.
 Use custom routing logic as needed to handle specific business rules for directing traffic.
 For example, if you have a `/users` endpoint in your monolithic app and you moved that functionality to the decoupled service, the routing layer directs all requests to `/users` to the new service.

-- *Manage feature rollout.* Use .NET Feature Management libraries to [implement feature flags](/azure/azure-app-configuration/use-feature-flags-dotnet-core) and [staged rollout](/azure/azure-app-configuration/howto-targetingfilter-aspnet-core) to gradually roll out the decoupled services.
+- *Manage feature rollout.* Use .NET feature management libraries to [implement feature flags](/azure/azure-app-configuration/use-feature-flags-dotnet-core) and [staged rollout](/azure/azure-app-configuration/howto-targetingfilter-aspnet-core) to gradually roll out the decoupled services.
 The existing monolithic app routing should control how many requests the decoupled services receive.
-Start with a small percentage of requests and increase usage over time as you gain confidence in its stability and performance.
+Start with a small percentage of requests and increase usage over time as you gain confidence in the new service's stability and performance.
 For example, the reference implementation extracts the ticket-rendering functionality into a standalone service, which can be gradually introduced to handle a larger portion of the ticket-rendering requests.
-As the new service proves its reliability and performance, it can eventually take over the entire ticket rendering functionality from the monolith, completing the transition.
+As the new service proves its reliability and performance, it can eventually take over the entire ticket-rendering functionality from the monolith, completing the transition.

 - *Use a façade service (if necessary).* A façade service is useful when a single request needs to interact with multiple services or when you want to hide the complexity of the underlying system from the client.
 However, if the decoupled service doesn't have any public-facing APIs, a façade service might not be necessary.
 In the monolithic web app code base, implement a façade service to route requests to the appropriate back end (monolith or microservice).
-In the new decoupled service, ensure the new service can handle requests independently when accessed through the façade.
+In the new decoupled service, ensure that the new service can handle requests independently when accessed through the façade.

 ### Implement the Queue-Based Load Leveling pattern